Baryon asymmetry

 Unsolved problem in physics: What is the source of imbalance of matter and antimatter?

-In physical cosmology, the baryon asymmetry problem, also known as the matter asymmetry problem or the matter–antimatter asymmetry problem, is the observed imbalance in baryonic matter (the type of matter experienced in everyday life) and antibaryonic matter in the observable universe.
-Neither the standard model of particle physics nor the theory of general relativity provides a known explanation for why this should be so, and it is a natural assumption that the universe is neutral with all conserved charges.
-The Big Bang should have produced equal amounts of matter and antimatter.
-Since this does not seem to have been the case, it is likely some physical laws must have acted differently or did not exist for matter and/or antimatter.
+In physical cosmology, the baryon asymmetry problem, also known as the matter asymmetry problem or the matter–antimatter asymmetry problem, is the observed imbalance in baryonic matter and antibaryonic matter in the observable universe.
+As the two form and behave in nearly identical ways, it is expected that they would have been created in near equal portions by the Big Bang, but, in reality, matter makes up the vast majority of the universe.
+Neither the Standard Model of particle physics nor the theory of general relativity provides an explanation for why this should be so.
+It is likely some physical laws must have acted differently in the very early universe and the minimum set of differences was proposed by Andrei Sakharov in 1967.
 Several competing hypotheses exist to explain the imbalance of matter and antimatter that resulted in baryogenesis.
-However, there is as of yet no consensus theory to explain the phenomenon, which has been described as "one of the great mysteries in physics".
+However, there is, so far, no consensus theory to explain the phenomenon, which has been described as "one of the great mysteries in physics".

 Sakharov conditions

 In 1967, Andrei Sakharov proposed a set of three necessary conditions that a baryon-generating interaction must satisfy to produce matter and antimatter at different rates.
-These conditions were inspired by the recent discoveries of the Cosmic microwave background and CP violation in the neutral kaon system.
+These conditions were inspired by the recent discoveries of the cosmic microwave background and CP violation in the neutral kaon system.
 The three necessary "Sakharov conditions" are: